• Skip to primary navigation

 Fixing cracks

-If you do find that you have cookies with small cracks after shaping, use your finger, dipped in a little bit of water, to smooth them out before putting them in the oven.
+If you do find that you have cookies with small cracks after shaping, use your finger and dip it in a little bit of water to smooth them out before putting them in the oven.

 Chill unbaked cookies in the fridge